BrianPAmsler/image_steganography/README.md

-# image_thing
+# image_steganography
-encode things into images
+Hide text or arbitrary files into images

 Currently only supports .png files.